ty7swkr/cppurcu/README.md

 RAII guard object returned by `storage<T>::load()`.

 #### Notes
-- Cannot be copied or moved (thread-local only)
+- Cannot be copied or moved. (thread-local only)
-- Data remains valid while guard exists
+- Data remains valid while guard exists.
-- Multiple guards share the same snapshot
+- Multiple guards nested on the same thread share the same snapshot.

 #### Methods